 By: Anthony Aquan-Assee

 The good news is that this man who was involved in the serious motorcycle accident survived.
-Two years after his accident he decided to give back to St. Michael’s Hospital, by volunteering in the TN-ICU for giving him the gift of a “Second Life and a Second Chance.”
+Anthony Aquan-Assee is his name.
+Two years after his accident Anthony decided to give back to St. Michael’s Hospital, by volunteering in the TN-ICU for giving him the gift of a “Second Life and a Second Chance.”

 Anthony has been a dedicated volunteer in the TN-ICU at St. Michael’s Hospital for over 20 years.